 Meet a kick-ass couple that works out together and runs a business together.

-Beth & Kristin are fitness professionals living in Los Angeles who happen to be engaged to each other and work together at the Phoenix Effect, a functional group exercise studio on Melrose.
+Beth & Kristin are lesbian fitness couple and professionals living in Los Angeles who happen to be engaged to each other and work together at the Phoenix Effect, a functional group exercise studio on Melrose.
 We believe fitness should be used to empower our community.
 Feel free to ask us a question and we’ll try to answer it: AskBandK@gmail.com

 Q: Dear Beth & Kristin, I’m having trouble feeling motivated, but I want to change my bad habit of no exercise in 2016.
 I need a pep talk on why a queer gal needs fitness in her life!